 Visa Signature cardholders access the Concierge Service through a toll-free phone number: 1-800-953-7392 (outside of the U.S., cardholders can call collect at 630-350-4551) or via this webpage.
 Cardholders can call or email a request 24 hours a day, 7 days a week.
 Depending on the nature of the request, a Concierge Representative may be able to assist them right away.
 If the request needs to be researched, the Concierge Representative will contact the cardholder by a follow-up phone call or email.

-This is the next level of Visa cards and only the exclusive cards, with annual fees to match, carry this logo.
+This is the next Visa card level, and only the exclusive cards, with annual fees to match, carry this logo.

 The most well known Visa Infinite cards are the Chase Sapphire Reserve, the Chase Ritz Carlton Rewards Visa and the UBS Visa Infinite.

-I personally hate that when you get higher level service, as there’s less and less information about what that service actually provides.
+I hate that when you get higher level service, there’s less and less information about what that service actually provides.
 Here’s the information from the Visa Infinite website:

 Enjoy 24/7 personalized assistance for travel planning, dinner reservations, sports, entertainment tickets and more.
 Available 365 days a year from home or abroad.